What left of Angels, photos moldings full of humanism by Fanny Alloing

 From Friday, October 17th till Saturday, November 1st, the artist Fanny Alloing exposes her impressive “photos-moldings” at the Temple of Taste in Nantes.
 Meeting.

-“I am not jailling them”.
+“I am not jailing them”.
 Representations of men and women she loves and she crossed on her road.

 The presence of the other one.

-Because Here we are, Fanny Alloing, only follows her instinct, her sensations, feelings.
+Because here we are, Fanny Alloing, only follows her instinct, her sensations, feelings.
 In the death of one of her young aunts, the click of the death at the end of the route picked her.
 “Who am I for myself and for the others?
-Which path are we suppose to let behind us? ” This questioning tooke a way in her creations, synonyms of solitude and paradoxically of meetings.
+Which path are we suppose to let behind us? ” This questioning about her creations, synonyms of solitude and paradoxically of meetings.

 “The meaning of the life is still there, in these exchanges.
 When the model leaves from my home, after the molding, I am touched to be able to keep his or her presence”.

 “There is an adventure with each, something unique, I don’t give too much information, I like keeping mystery”.